candywal/candywal.github.io/README.md

 - [ ] add a dark mode toggle
 - [ ] make it so that the guys behing the div give you more points
 - [ ] add powerups and other possible points (maybe if you shoot squares behind the div)
+- [ ] press any key to continue
+- [ ] add note about escape to pause in the endscreen maybe?
+- [ ] add a popup with how to in bottom right with a question mark and a modal?